ncsu-yoon-lab/project-oval/PCB/README.md

 ## Overview
 The electronics system is designed and developed with the use of [KiCAD](https://www.kicad.org/) to incorporate the entire electrical system into a printed circuit board (PCB).
 The PCB will be manufactured by [JLCPCB](https://jlcpcb.com/).
 Developing a custom PCB will provide consistent connections and further adjustments as new revisions are made on the PCB.

+## KiCAD Version Control
+You can access the project by importing the .proj file in this directory.
+Do not change anything unless collaborating with other members.

 ## Next Steps
 * Schematic needs to be checked
 * Test ATTiny85 with I2C and PPM generation